Scheduling jobs

 The following illustration compares these tasks of a job scheduler to a waiter in a restaurant.
 If you can relate to an instance where you had to wait for a while in a queue to get in to a popular restaurant, then you may now understand why sometimes your job do not start instantly as in your laptop.

-used everywhere, running jobs is quite similar regardless of what software is being used.
+The scheduler used in this lesson is Slurm.
+Although Slurm is not used everywhere, running jobs is quite similar regardless of what software is being used.
+The exact syntax might change, but the concepts remain the same.

 Discussion

-Creating our test job
+Creating our first Slurm job

-The most basic use of the scheduler is to run a command non-interactively.
-Any command (or series of commands) that you want to run on the cluster is called a job, and the process of using a scheduler to run the job is called batch job submission.
+The most common use of the scheduler is to run your “workload” non-interactively.
+Any workload that you want to run on the cluster is called a job, and the process of using a

 [MY_USER_NAME@CLUSTER_NAME ~]$ nano example-job.sh